-- -- Skip to Main Content

 • When a Revocable Living Trust is created and executed, the grantor retitles his or her assets into the name of the trust and provides instruction as to how those assets are to be managed and distributed upon death.
 Typically, the grantor becomes the initial and primary trustee of the trust and has total control over his or her assets while alive.
 The rights and control of assets are not lost due to the retitling of the assets into the name of the trust.

-• A trust works much like a will by appointing someone (known as a successor trustee) to manage the estate after the death of the grantor and establishing a plan of distributing estate assets.
-However, unlike a will, a properly executed trust avoids probate by establishing an entity to hold estate assets that is separate from the individual grantor.
-This allows individuals to protect against estate taxes, establish more complex distribution schemes and place delays or contingencies on distributions to individuals such as young children or those with disabilities.
+• A trust works much like a will by appointing someone (known as a successor trustee) to manage the estate after the death of the grantor and establishing a plan for distributing estate assets.
+However, unlike a will, a properly executed trust avoids probate by establishing an entity to hold estate assets that are separate from the individual grantor.
+This allows individuals to protect against estate taxes, establish more complex distribution schemes, and place delays or contingencies on distributions to individuals such as young children or those with disabilities.

 • A common misconception is that trusts are only necessary for the extremely wealthy or for those with complicated asset distribution plans.
 Truth be told, while a trust can certainly provide tax protections and other benefits to those individuals with large and valuable estates, a trust is an effective estate planning tool to avoid probate and fulfill your intentions regardless of estate size or complexity.